SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at University of Texas Health Science Center-San Antonio School of Dentistry discussed various topics including qualities of a good dentist, personal statement inquiries, and situational questions.
-The interviews may have been in an MMI format with nondisclosure agreements, as some responses hinted at this structured approach with specific questions.
+Students said most interesting question asked at University of Texas Health Science Center-San Antonio School of Dentistry discussed various topics such as qualities of a good dentist, personal statement details, handling patient scenarios, and how external factors impact dentistry.
+The interviews seemed conversational with a mix of situational inquiries and personal reflections; however, some responses hinted at an MMI format with potential nondisclosure agreements in place.

 What was the most difficult question?

-Students said the most difficult question asked at University of Texas Health Science Center-San Antonio School of Dentistry discussed a range of topics including ethical scenarios, access to care issues, personal qualities contributing to the school, and motivations for pursuing dentistry.
-Several responses referenced an MMI format, suggesting a structured interview with questions covering a variety of areas, potentially under a nondisclosure agreement.
+Students said most difficult question asked at University of Texas Health Science Center-San Antonio School of Dentistry discussed a range of topics including ethical scenarios, access to care issues, personal strengths, and motivations for pursuing dentistry.
+Some respondents mentioned an MMI format, which may involve a nondisclosure agreement, while others highlighted questions related to professionalism, healthcare legislation, and future goals in dentistry.

 How long was the interview?